LLNL/kosh/docs/source/dev/index.md

 ## Data Object

-Data Object are returned by the loader, this allows for a pseudo constant representation accross formats common attributes are:
+Data Object are returned by the loader, this allows for a pseudo constant representation across formats common attributes are:
 `mime_type`: what kind of data